What Are Training Zones? How to Calculate & Use Them

 2. Second Metabolic Threshold (MT2)

-Also known as the anaerobic threshold (AT2), second lactate threshold (LT2), maximal lactate steady state (MLSS), second ventilatory threshold (VT2), respiratory compensation point (RCP) or critical speed (CS) or power (CP) threshold.
+It is also known as the anaerobic threshold (AT2), second lactate threshold (LT2), maximal lactate steady state (MLSS), second ventilatory threshold (VT2), respiratory compensation point (RCP) or critical speed (CS) or power (CP) threshold.

 3. VO2max